 The premium economy cabin is also much larger than before, and has been refreshed.
 It’s located at the back of the upper deck.

-It’s specifically worth pointing out that the A380 is the only plane in Qantas’ fleet to feature first class, so the reintroduction of the A380 also spells the return of first class.
+It’s specifically worth pointing out that the A380 is the only plane in Qantas’ fleet to feature first class, so the reintroduction of the A380 also spells the eventual return of first class.
+As mentioned above, though, Qantas is only selling first class as of March 2022.
 While Qantas’ first class product is reasonably good, it doesn’t rank on my list of the top first class products in the world.

-Qantas does have excellent first class lounges which are opening well ahead of the A380 returning to service.
+Qantas does have excellent first class lounges, which are open even ahead of the A380s returning to service.
 That’s because oneworld Emerald members also get access to these lounges.

-I’m thrilled to see this news, and hopefully some of the former A380 pilots can go back to flying planes rather than driving buses.
+I’m thrilled to see the A380 returning so soon, and hopefully some of the former A380 pilots can go back to flying planes rather than driving buses.

 What do you make of Qantas bringing back the A380?